Naitsirc98/Beryl/README.md

         Entity cube = scene.newEntity("The Cube");

         // Add a Transform.
 It defines the position, scale and rotation of an object in the scene.
-        // A Transform is necessary in visible objects, but not in invisible objects, like in game controllers for example.
+        // A Transform is necessary in visible objects, but not in invisible ones, like in game controllers for example.
         // Lets set this cube at position (0, 0, 0) and scale it by 2.
         cube.add(Transform.class).position(0, 0, 0).scale(2.0f);